lonyty/MachineLearning/README.md

 ## Additional Information
 - Codes were aligned with the chapters in the summary (ex.: for chapter 2, see notebook document "2.
 Data Cleaning.ipynb")
-- Data drawn from kaggle or other ressources were placed in the file "raw_data"
+- Data drawn from kaggle and other ressources were placed in the file "raw_data"
 - Our cleaned data set can be located in the file "cleaned_data"